-SpaceTime was a commission of the Peabody Essex Museum to be presented at their Annual Gala.
-I was interested in creating a sculptural installation with performance that fed off the architecture of the site and kind of extended it into the space itself.
+SpaceTime was a commission by the Peabody Essex Museum in Salem, MA for their Annual Gala.
+The museum's grand atrium inspired me to create a sculptural installation with performance that, on one hand, took the architecture of the site into consideration and, on the other hand, kind of extended it into the space itself.

-The museum's atrium was a beautiful and expansive open space with galleries that gave view into the atrium and a structure of sail-like elements under the glass roof.
-The sculptural installation I came up with consisted of three double-lines of white fabric spanning through the space forming fan-like elements.
-During the performance, depending on where the performers in the fabric were located at various times the viewer would have a dramatically different experience of the space.
-As the performance concluded, the slowly moving performers came together to complete the sculptural installation by forming an enormous zigzag line through the entire space of the atrium.
+Following a sails-like structure under the glass roof, the sculptural installation consisted of three double-lines of white fabric spanning through the space forming fan-like elements.
+At the end of each, a performer was wrapped in.
+During the performance, they slowly and quietly moved through the guests gradually unfolding their fabric lines and expanding the installation into the space.
+The ever so subtle shifts of the performers created a constantly changing configuration of the installation.
+As a result, depending on where the performers were located at a given time the viewer would have a dramatically different experience of the space.
+As the presentation concluded, the performers "completed" the installation by forming a 150-foot long zigzag line through the entire space of the atrium.

 SpaceTime refers to the space-time continuum as described in Einstein's theory of relativity, which introduces a 4-dimensional space consisting of three space and one time dimensions.